gh0st-work/insta_checker/README.md

 # insta_checker

-**Python Instagram checker / scrapper 2021.
+## **Python Instagram checker / scrapper 2021.
 Fastly and asynchronously scrapes Instagram profiles and posts, powered by aiohttp.**

 My needs for one project included scraping likes, the number of subscribers and so on from Instagram.
-When I wrote this library, I copied a huge bunch (about 30) of other scrapping libraries in Python or JavaScript.
-There was one abandoned library, but it died after a month of use.
+When I wrote this library, I've cheked out a huge bunch (about 30) of other scrapping libraries in Python or JavaScript.
+There was only one abandoned library, but it died after a month of use.
 Actually, I wrote my own library, which is this repository.

-Working with this library, you are expected:
+### Working with this library, you are expected:

 - Fully works in 2021
 - The fastest library for requests - aiohttp